 A common virus may trigger celiac disease, according to a study by researchers including Pitt pediatrics chair Terence Dermody.
 Celiac disease is a hereditary autoimmune disorder that causes severe intolerance to gluten.
 The study found evidence that exposure to reovirus, which is otherwise benign, may prompt the emergence of the condition in a genetically predisposed person.
 Published in Science, the findings advance the possibility of a vaccine that could stop autoimmune disorders like celiac disease before they start.

 More than 40 percent of patients with low back pain are prescribed opioids at some point.
 Pitt researchers are working to lower that number by participating in an NIH-funded, multi-institution study investigating non-drug approaches to treating and preventing chronic low back pain.
 Pitt’s role will focus on physical therapies and involve a number of researchers including Mike Schneider of the School of Health and Rehabilitation Sciences, who is co-principal investigator of the clinical trial investigating the effectiveness of spinal manipulation and supported self-care strategies.

-Cover image: SHREC's STP-H5 computer on the International Space Station.
+Opening image: SHREC's STP-H5 computer on the International Space Station.

 This article appeared in the Winter 2018 issue of Pitt Magazine.